Lumavate-Team/documentation/docs/3-CLI.rst

 Logs
 ++++

  Returns the logs for a widget version.
-Returns the logs for a widget version.
 If the widget version is editable, the editor logs will be followed.
 If the widget version is read-only or is not editable, the production logs will be tailed.

  Example: